pimpcapital/ParallelGit/README.md

 I/O & performance explained
 ---------------------------
-Like with any data storage, the size of a single request is usually very small compared to the total size of the repository.
+Like with any data store, the size of a single request is usually very small compared to the total size of the repository.
 Pre-loading everything into memory is an overkill in most scenarios.

-To minimise I/O and memory usage, ParallelGit adopts the lazy loading strategy by only pulling the necessary data from hard drive for each request.
+To minimise I/O and memory usage, **ParallelGit adopts the lazy loading strategy by only pulling the necessary data from hard drive for each request**.

 #### Read requests

-Imagine a branch with the below file tree in its `HEAD` commit and a task is to read the 3 `.java` files from this branch.
+Imagine a branch with the below file tree in its `HEAD` commit.
+The task is to read the 3 `.java` files from this branch.
 ```
  /
  ├──app-core